CalebLItalien/notes/Chapter 1/Chapter 1 Proposal.md

 - From ENIAC to UNIVAC, Stern
 - Owens, “Mathematicians at War” (1996).; Mathematicians at War: Warren Weaver and the Applied Mathematics Panel, 1942–1945
 - Ceruzzi, “When Computers Were Human”
+- Halberstam, The Fifties
+- Wang, “Science, Security and the Cold War.”
+- "Women Have Always Worked", Alice Kessler-Harris
+- "Women and Unions", Dorothy Sue Cobble
+- "Rocking the Boat: Union Women's Voices, 1915-1975" O'Farrell and Kombluh
+- "Rosie the Riveter Revisited" Gluck
+- A Mouthful of Rivets, Nancy Baker Wise and Christy Wise
+- Fleeting Opportunities: Women Shipyard Workers in Portland ... , Kesselman
+- Max Schactman and His Left: A Socialist's Odyssey Through the 'American Century', Drucker
+- State Capitalism and World Revolution, James; Wright Mills, The New Men of Power
+- Labor's War at Home: The CIO in World War II, Lichtenstein
+- American Labor: From Defense to Reconversion; Seidman
+- As Unions Mature; Lester
+- Industrliasm and Industrial Man; Kerr, Harbison, etc.

 ### Primary
 - Oral history interview with Herman H. Goldstine, Nancy Stern